joaobuzato/adapt-edtech/README.md

 # fullstack-app

-App using NestJS on the banckend and React on the Frontend.
+App using NestJS on the backend and React on the Frontend.

 ## How to run the project